a-bakos/books-courses/README.md

-Abby Covert | How to Make Sense of Any Mess: Information Architecture for Everybody | Jeff Gothelf | Lean UX: Applying Lean Principles to Improve User Experience | Lara Callender Hogan | Designing for Performance: Weighing Aesthetics and Speed | O'Reilly
+Abby Covert | How to Make Sense of Any Mess: Information Architecture for Everybody | Jeff Gothelf | Lean UX: Applying Lean Principles to Improve User Experience | Lara Callender Hogan | Designing for Performance: Weighing Aesthetics and Speed | O'Reilly Liam Veitch | Stop Thinking Like a Freelancer: The Evolution of a $1m Web Designer | CreateSpace

 ---

 Author | Title | Publisher
 ------ | ----- | ---------
+Carlo Rovelli | Reality Is Not What It Seems: The Journey to Quantum Gravity | Sir Roger Penrose | The Road To Reality: A Complete Guide to the Laws of the Universe | Noson S. Yanofsky | The Outer Limits of Reason: What Science, Mathematics, and Logic Cannot Tell Us | Matt Parker | Things to Make and Do in the Fourth Dimension | Dee Blick | The Ultimate Small Business Marketing Book | Martin Amor | The Idea in You: How to Find It, Build It, and Change Your Life | DC Gause | Are Your Lights On?: How to Figure Out What the Problem Really is | Kevin Kelly | The Inevitable: Understanding the 12 Technological Forces That Will Shape Our Future | John Hands | Cosmosapiens: Human Evolution from the Origin of the Universe | Marshall Goldsmith | Triggers: Sparking positive change and making it last | Edwin A. Abbott | Flatland: A Romance of Many Dimensions | Darren Hardy | The Compound Effect |
+Grant Cardone | The 10X Rule: The Only Difference Between Success and Failure | Grant Cardone | Be Obsessed or Be Average |
+Chip Heath | Made to Stick: Why some ideas take hold and others come unstuck | Scott Adams | How to Fail at Almost Everything and Still Win Big |
+Scott Adams | God's Debris: A Thought Experiment | James Altucher | Choose Yourself! |
+Rollo Tomassi | The Rational Male |
+Robert A. Glover | No More Mr Nice Guy |
+Jack Donovan | Becoming a Barbarian |
+Jack Donovan | The Way of Men |
+Joseph O'Connor, John Seymour | Introducing NLP Neuro-Linguistic Programming | David Deida | Way of the Superior Man |
+Tim Ferriss | The 4-Hour Work Week |
+Tim Ferriss | The 4-Hour Body |
 Steven Levy | In The Plex: How Google Thinks, Works, and Shapes Our Lives | Simon & Schuster Kevin Warwick | Artificial Intelligence: The Basics | Routledge Nick Bostrom | Superintelligence: Paths, Dangers, Strategies | OUP Oxford